Antimality/MyBoplMods/README.md

 #### Current Hurdles
 Still haven't figured out how this ability works at all
 ## Rock enhancements:
-* Dry Rock:Rock jumps off water for extreme rock plays!
+* Dry Rock: Rock jumps off water for extreme rock plays!
 * Cancle Rock: Cancel rock at will
 * Player Rock: Use abilities while in rock form
 #### Current Hurdles